 Vinyl is the most commonly used siding material in single family homes.
-Historically, vinyl was seen as a cheap siding material that would wear in extreme conditions.
-However, with advances in technology, vinyl has become stronger and more durable while remaining cost-effective.
+Historically, vinyl was seen as an affordable siding material that would wear in extreme conditions.
+However, with advances in technology, vinyl has become stronger and more durable, while remaining cost-effective.

 One of the advantages of insulated siding is counteracting what’s known as “thermal bridging.”
 Thermal bridging occurs when the exterior and interior of a home are connected, or “bridged,” by poor insulating material, allowing heat and/or cool air to escape.
-Insulated siding is a bit more expensive than traditional vinyl because of the added insulation benefits, but it may be worth the extra investment if your home is need of energy savings.
+Insulated siding is a bit more expensive than traditional vinyl because of the added insulation benefits, but the energy savings can be worth the extra investment.

-Fiber cement siding is a combination of wood fibers mixed with sand and cement.
-It’s much thicker than vinyl and withstands even the harshest weather, generally requiring less maintenance.
+Fiber cement siding, which was introduced in the late 1990s, is a combination of wood fibers mixed with sand and cement.
+It’s much thicker than vinyl and withstands harsher climates, generally requiring less maintenance.
 This increased sturdiness comes as a price, with fiber cement being more costly than both vinyl and insulated siding.